 After:

-"Translate this text from French to American English.
-Preserve the informal tone and cultural references (adapt them to American context if necessary).
-Digital marketing technical terms should remain in English.
+"Translate this text from English to American English.
+Keep the informal tone and cultural references (adapt them to the American context if needed).
+Digital marketing technical terms should stay in English.
 Format: translated text followed by a note on important translation choices."

 Example 9: Planning a project